Happiness through Contentment - The Retreat Phase

 Kill -9

 My most fatal flaws is that I have a tendency of trying to control everything around me.
 I am a punctual planner and I try to take responsibility for things I have no control over.
-If we agreed to meet one day at 2 PM then I would arrive at 1:30 PM and if you arrived at 2:30 PM then you not only ruined the rest of my day but also my entire week, as anger, frustration, stress and anxiety sets in, for some reason being on time was very important to me.
+If we agreed to meet one day at 2 PM then I would arrive at 1:30 PM and if you arrived at 2:30 PM then you not only ruined the rest of my day but also my entire week, as anger, frustration, stress and anxiety sets in.
+For some reason being on time was very important to me.
 After many years of living like this, the hobby that use to be fun became something I hated and wanted none of, it made me sick and was trying to kill me.
 I had to find a way to balance it and so I left an high stress, high pay environment for a low stress and low paying one.
 Which was not easy to do and made me sick for a while.
 As the stress specialist told me it was only natural after spending so many years existing at that high stress level, that anxiety was going to set in.

 Happiness through Contentment – Retreat Phase